-The introduction for the General Description section should include:
+The General Description section should include:

-- · The name and location of the business you worked in. - A description of the type of business and nature of the work conducted. - An outline of the ownership structure of the business. - The objectives of the business (mission statement, goals and objectives). - A description and illustration of the chain of command of the business (i.e. the management structure).
+- The name and location of the business you worked in - A description of the type of business and nature of the work conducted - An outline of the ownership structure of the business - The objectives of the business (mission statement, goals and objectives) - A description and illustration of the chain of command of the business (i.e. the management structure).

-1.2 Production and Marketing Activities
+Production and Marketing ActivitiesDescribe:

-Describe:

-- The role the business plays in the agricultural industry. - The products and services provided by the business, and their contribution to the business portfolio. · How the business meets the market's - needs.
+- The role the business plays in the horticultural industry - The products and services provided by the business, and their contribution to the business portfolio - How the business meets the market's needs.